 Based on the feedback, the pharmaceutical company can not only gain insight into how their target audience rates the current video, but open feedback also allows them to gain insight into any new topics that may be interesting for a next video or conversation.

 Asking for feedback within interactive video results in a 30% increase, compared to feedback for a linear video.
 On average, 75% of viewers give a positive response after watching an interactive video.

 The pharmaceutical industry is adapting and developing at a rapid pace.
 Within these developments, interactive video offers the opportunity to be relevant and to be innovative, especially in these uncertain times.
-Please contact us if you would like to learn more or view a case study.
+Don't hesitate to reach out to us at firstname.lastname@example.org for more information.
 If you'd like to read more about developments in the healthcare industry and interactive video, you can download the eBook by using the form below.